FAA Drone Fines – Real Enforcement Cases and What Trigger…

 • Multiple simultaneous violations

-• Attempts to hide or lie about violations
+• Attempts to hide or lie about violations — this one really gets them

 Mitigating factors that reduce penalties: